TartanLlama/staging.tartanllama.xyz/src/data/blog/_2019/conditionally-explicit-constructors.md

 };
 ```

 This gives our type the desired behavior.
-However, it’s not very satisfactory: we now need two overloads for what should really be one and we’re using SFINAE to choose between them, which means we take hits on compile-time and code clarity.`explicit(bool)` solves both problems by allowing you to lift the convertibility condition into the `explicit` specifier:
+However, it's not very satisfactory: we now need two overloads for what should really be one and we're using SFINAE to choose between them, which means we take hits on compile-time and code clarity.`explicit(bool)` solves both problems by allowing you to lift the convertibility condition into the `explicit` specifier:

 ```cpp
 template<class T>